The AI Answer Engine Directory

 Methodology and Sources

 Reach figures come from each provider's own reporting, linked in the profile for every engine where a primary figure is published.
 For engines without a single published user count, the directory states distribution rather than a precise estimate, since the public numbers come from third-party trackers rather than the provider.
 Sourcing models, citation ranges, and optimization levers reflect Digital Strategy Force's platform analysis across the major engines.
+Each engine's model history, knowledge cutoff, multimodal support, plus subscription pricing are drawn from the provider's own documentation, current as of June 2026.

 The field moves quickly, so this directory is reviewed and dated as engines ship changes.
 To put the map to work, see how Digital Strategy Force structures engagements or weigh the field of specialists in the top AEO agencies of 2026.